dragonflydb/dragonfly/docs/rdbsave.md

 These mutations won't be part of the snapshot, because the cut captures data up to the point **it has started**.
 This is perfect for backups.
 I call this variation - conservative snapshotting.

-However, when we peform snapshotting for replication, we would like to produce a snapshot that includes all the data upto point in time when the snapshotting **finishes**.
+However, when we perform snapshotting for replication, we would like to produce a snapshot that includes all the data upto point in time when the snapshotting **finishes**.
 I called this *relaxed snapshotting*.
 The reason for relaxed snapshotting is to avoid keeping the changelog of all mutations during the snapshot creation.